OpenTechSchool/html-css-beginners/core/structure.md

 There are different HTML elements that we can use to indicate different types of content in our document, like the <p></p> tags which we have already met.
-Let's try to write a title, followed by a paragraph.
+Let's try writing a title, followed by a paragraph.

 {% highlight html %}
 <body>